CUFA BC is pleased to announce the winners of the 2019 Distinguished Academic Awards:

 Named in memory of Dr. Paz Buttedahl – academic, community builder and faculty association leader – this award is for sustained outstanding contributions to the community beyond the academy through research or other scholarly activities by an individual or a group over the major portion of their career.

-Commenting on the impact of Dr. Benoit’s work, one of her nominees describes her as follows:
+Commenting on the impact of Prof. Balka’s work, one nominee describes her as follows:

 The ideas that flow out of our universities are the lifeblood of our economy, our political landscape, and our intellectual life.
 The CUFA BC Distinguished Academics Awards celebrate these ideas that contribute to the non-academic community and demonstrate the necessity and vitality of public university-based research and scholarly activity.

-On April 12, 2018 Drs.
-Thompson, Cheung, and Benoit will be presented with their awards at the Awards Gala dinner at the Law Courts Inn, in Vancouver.
+On April 11, 2019 Drs.
+Lachowsky, Menounos, and Balka will be presented with their awards at a gala dinner at the Law Courts Inn, in Vancouver.